sleepbot-zapp/BrickMania/README.md

 Powerups are items that drop randomly as you play, either after destroying bricks or at specific intervals.

 - After breaking a brick, there’s a chance an **Extra Ball** powerup will begin to fall.
 Catch it, and you’ll gain an additional ball that can help you clear more bricks!
 However, be cautious—each extra ball makes the game significantly faster!

+### Game Mechanics

+If you stay stationary for too long (5 seconds), the paddle will move on its own.

 ---